delhoume/BigMars/README.md

 **open center.tif in Vliv** you can pan as you want very smoothly in this already large image. **Celebrate !**
 It is expected you cannot zoom out yet...

-Next step will see us generate images 90 times larger and from 2 to 44  times higher...
+Next step swill see us generate images 90 times larger and from 2 to 44  times higher...

-## Step 4 Building the full image as a one pixel per strip TIFF
+## Step 3 Building a 474200x474200 pyramidal image

 When you deal with such large images (or data) you have to mitigate the fact that you cannot load it in memory (by far).